pratiqdev/sol-course/_notes/time.md

 1hr - added suggestion object to progress store
 1hr - tested progress updates and auto loading store data on mount 2hr - refactored progress store to be category/course uri independent

+## 6/12 - 3hr
+2hr - refactor QAS to conform to new progress store structure 1hr - testing progress store across all page types

+## 6/13 - 5hr
+1hr - removed bug from QAS that prevented them from showing on mount 2hr - refactored code error output to use styled cards 2hr - refactored suggestion box for tests to use category based cards / added categories to suggestion creation